 The global population is aging and greater numbers are developing and living with Alzheimer’s Disease and other dementia (Kaneda, 2006; ADI, 2015; WPA 2015; WHO, 2011, UN, 2015).
 This trend is also happening in Central Asia countries.
 An aging population combined with an increased number with Alzheimer’s and other dementia will put additional pressure on the health and social service systems, and on family caregivers.
-GLORI Foundation collaboratively with multiple partners work to implement interventions, programs, and policy strategies to meet and prepare for this demand is now.
+GLORI Foundation collaboratively with Counterpart Sheriktesh Public Association and other multiple partners work to implement interventions, programs, and policy strategies to meet and prepare for this demand is now.
 Our goal is to prepare for the aging population and increased numbers with Alzheimer’s Disease and other dementia, is to support family caregivers.

 We would like to refer to the WHO guidelines and definitions while further describing dementia and related issues.

 The majority of elderly in Central Asia are cared for at home by family member caregivers, most often women.
 This ASIA C.A.R.E.S. project focuses on the caregivers of the sub-set of elderly with Alzheimer’s Disease and other dementia.
 There is substantial research on caregivers including the negative impact on caregiver’s own physical and mental health.
 Increased stress, depression, lack of self-care, isolation and limited social support, and financial pressures, are all reported.
 The impact is not only on the caregiver and elderly under care, but the entire family unit.
 When the elder has Alzheimer’s Disease there are additional challenges for the caregiver including lack of information about the disease progression and strategies to manage the communication and behavior change.
 Stress is also identified as a risk factor for elder abuse (WHO, 2002) and caregiver interventions are recommended as prevention of elder abuse (Pillemer et al, 2016).